 Tsuro is another fast-playing game for 2-8 players.
 The premise is pretty simple: Keep your dragon on the board.
 The tricky part is avoiding other players, because you’re out when your path leads you to the edge of the board or your path intersects with someone else’s.

 Apart from its beautifully crafted board and pieces, players are drawn to this game because it’s incredibly easy to learn.
 It’s also a fantastic game for children.
 The dragon pieces and clean paths make it possible to be played by younger kids and non-gamers.
 Although the game is quite simple in nature, it’s a great coffee shop style board game.
 You can play it anytime, anywhere.
 It’s light but very enjoyable.

 And of course, we can’t overlook Settlers of Catan (with the expansions it can play up to 6 people), and the ever-popular Cards Against Humanity, which can play as many people as your deck, and your living space, can support.

-What are your favorite games for 5+ people?
+What are your favorite 5 player board games?
 Have you hacked any games to allow more players, and how?